Club Judge Program

 New guidelines have been developed to create a corps of instructors for the Club Judge Program.
 The Club Judge Program Director (CJPD) will be responsible for the overall program of instructors, seminars and testing.
 Each Regional Area Judges (RAJ) will work closely with the instructors and the Program Director to establish Club Judge Seminars.

-An instructor should be a US Sailing National Judge or an ISAF International Judge (although an exception to this can be applied for) who is known as a person with leadership qualities and established teaching skills.
-Club Judge Instructor Guidelines provides additional information.
+An instructor should be a US Sailing National Judge or a World Sailing International Judge (although an exception to this can be applied for) who is known as a person with leadership qualities and established teaching skills.
+Club Judge Instructor Guidelines provide additional information.
 To apply, please fill out this online form.
 Please Note: Advanced Judge Seminar Instructors are certified by the Judges Education Training and Testing Subcommittee (JETTS) by invitation only.

 Although everyone who seeks to become a judge either at the club level or higher would be in training as an official, US Sailing considers that those who have attended a seminar and taken the test to be truly Judges-in-Training (JIT).